-The creator of the PET lamps and precursor of sustainable design believes stories can change the world, bridging the gap between industrial production and craftmanship
+Alvaro Catalàn de Ocon creates PET lamps.
+He could be considered a precursor of sustainable design bridging the gap between industrial production and craftmanship

-Alvaro Catalán de Ocón: It revolves around the idea of using the piece to raise awareness about the present ecological crisis.
-I view the PET lamp not as an object but as a story: every person who buys a lamp also receives a newspaper with the lamp’s history, encouraging them to share it with friends and relatives.
-Do note that this project began in Colombia ten years ago, when the attention of the public was less focused on ecology.
-The bottle was an attempt to bring attention to an unpopular problem, I can say we have been precursors in this field.
+Alvaro Catalán de Ocón: The PET lamp revolves around the idea of using the piece to raise awareness about the present ecological crisis.
+I view the PET lamp not as an object but as a story.
+Every person who buys a lamp also receives a newspaper with the lamp’s history, encouraging them to share it.
+Do note that this project began in Colombia ten years ago, when the attention was less focused on ecology.
+The bottle was an attempt to bring attention to an unpopular problem; I can say we have been precursors in this field.

 GZN: Your pieces are a result of creating designs with recycled materials, but do you still employ craftsmen?
 Are you looking forward to a design that can be both mass-produced and eco-friendly?